 Observations . . .

 There was a quote once heard from a school counselor, “He’s not a bad kid, he just has bad habits.”
 There is a lot of wisdom to that statement.
 All kids (all people for that matter) are good.
 It’s their actions, many of which could be the result of habits that are bad.
-We never want a teacher, coach, friend, relative or school counselor saying that about our child, so what are we going to do about it?
+We never want a teacher, coach, friend, relative or school counselor saying that about our child, so what can we do about it?

 Unfortunately, habits are often relegated to the “bad” category.
 How often do we hear or say, “She has a bad habit of…?”
 It’s time to focus our attention on the “good” habits in life.
 One of the best ways to rid oneself of “bad” habits is to practice “good” habits.
 The more we focus on our own and our child’s good manners, the more the “bad” will become nonexistent.